 Whether you are a teacher looking for new ideas for your classroom this winter, or a parent hoping to help your child continue their learning outside the classroom, these resources can help.

-Celebrate the Holidays - Check out these videos to learn about the origins and traditions of December holidays.
+Celebrate the Holidays - Check out this playlist to learn about the origins and traditions of December holidays.

-Want more December holiday fun?
-Check out our playlist.
-This collection includes word search activities for Hanukkah, Christmas and Kwanzaa.
+December Holiday Fun - This collection includes word search activities for Hanukkah, Christmas and Kwanzaa.

 Explore Weather and Science